 - Buckle up!
 Set an example and buckle your seat belt.
 Children and teens are more likely to buckle their seatbelts when adult drivers also wear seat belts.
 Create a rule that the car doesn’t move until you hear the clicking of all seat belt latches.

 - Observe Car Seat Standards.
 Ensure all passengers are using proper seat restraints at all times.
-Infants from birth to twenty pounds should be in infant only, rear-facing seats with harness straps at or below shoulder level; toddlers between twenty and forty pounds should be placed in forward-facing seats with harness straps at or above shoulders; children between four and eight years old weighing more than forty pounds should be placed in belt positioning booster seat with lap belts fitting low and tight across the lap with the shoulder belt snugly across the chest and shoulder.
-Children under the age of 12 should always ride in the backseat with seat belts fastened.
+Infants from birth to twenty pounds should be in infant only, rear-facing seats with harness straps at or below shoulder level; toddlers between twenty and forty pounds should be placed in forward-facing seats with harness straps at or above shoulders; children between four and eight years old weighing more than forty pounds should be placed in belt-positioning booster seat with lap belts fitting low and tight across the lap with the shoulder belt snugly across the chest and shoulder.
+Children under the age of 12 should always ride in the back seat with seat belts fastened.

 - Obey school zones.
 Take extra caution when driving in school zones.
 Watch for children darting out between cars and in crosswalks.
 Also, beware of other vehicles with children stopping suddenly to let children in or out.

 - Avoid your phone.
-Refrain from texting or talking on your phone any time, especially during drop off and pick up times at school.
+Refrain from texting or talking on your phone at any time, especially during drop off and pick up times at school.
 Avoid getting distracted by focusing on the road and your surroundings.

 Safe and Sound

 Whether you’re the carpool commander, drop off diva, or the careful commuter, make sure your vehicle is in top condition.
-With short trips to school and frequent idling while sitting in traffic, your engine is getting a work out!
+With short trips to school and frequent idling, while sitting in traffic, your engine is getting a workout!
 It’s imperative that your vehicle is properly maintained with scheduled maintenance.
 Maintenance should include oil changes, fluid flushes, filter changes, and even minor maintenance such as ensuring your tires are properly inflated and that windshield wipers are prepared for rainy school days.

 Sun Devil Auto can make sure that your vehicle is safe and sound for transporting your most precious cargo.
-Each vehicle that arrives to our valley-wide service centers for an oil change service receives a multi-point inspection ensuring your vehicle is prepared for the school year, all by our ASE Certified Technicians.
+Each vehicle that arrives at our valley-wide service centers for an oil change service receives a multi-point inspection ensuring your vehicle is prepared for the school year, all by our ASE Certified Technicians.
 You’ll be impressed that Sun Devil Auto made the grade with our A+ Rating with the Better Business Bureau.
 Plus, our friendly Service Consultants can guide you in planning scheduled maintenance, as recommended by your vehicle manufacturer, into your busy schedule.
 Conveniently schedule your appointment with us, today!